 TRAIL NOTES: Amalia Gorge walk: 3.4kms.
 Grade: moderately difficult.

-El Questro Gorge: 7.2 kms.
-3 to 5 hours.
+El Questro Gorge: 3kms.
+2-hours.
 Medium.
 Terrain: Some section rocky creek bed requiring good level of fitness & agility.
 Walking poles suggested.

 ITINERARY: This morning meet your guides at Kununurra Country Club Resort, Kununurra at 7:30am to drive out to the Eastern Kimberley where we’ll walk the El Questro Gorge and Amalia Gorge.
 The drive will take around 1h20mins.
 Amalia Gorge walk is a 3.4 km return trek to the waterfall and plunge pool takes over an hour and passes by several small flowing waterfalls and crystal clear pools, including a lovely half-way pool.
 The beginning of the walk is over a rocky dry river bed, with some tough narrow areas of the trail, but the scenery is worth it.
-After lunch we’ll enjoy El Questro Gorge (walk 7.2 km – 3 to 5 hours) takes you through a butterfly-filled rainforest and a boulder-strewn valley before arriving at the most beautiful waterfall.
+After lunch we’ll enjoy El Questro Gorge takes you through a butterfly-filled rainforest and a boulder-strewn valley before arriving at the most beautiful waterfall.
 Enjoy a swim in the crystal-clear bathing hole and take in the rainforest’s splendour!
-After both of these fabulous walks we’ll head to our accommodation for the next two nights at Home Valley Station (staying in Riverside Suites) located on 615,000-acre historic cattle station which also has holiday accommodation.
-All visitors seeking a taste of the rugged Kimberley outback can stay at the Station and participate in a variety of activities.
-You may wish to enjoy a relaxing swim in the natural sapphire pool with views of ancient red gorges.
-Enjoy a delicious meal in The Dusty Bar and Grill tonight served with Australian wine.
+After both of these fabulous walks we’ll head to our accommodation for the next two nights at the campground at El Questro Station.
+Enjoy all the fun of a camping adventure, but with the little extras.
+In the campground you’ll find your walk-in touring tent set up for your arrival including an off the ground bed with a deluxe camping mattress and pillow.
+There are toilet and shower facilities provided in the campground.
+Tonight enjoy dinner in the Steakhouse Verandah Restaurant enjoying fine dining featuring local produce such as barramundi and succulent beef.

 TRAIL NOTES: 5kms.
 Grade: moderately difficult.
 Sections of the trail lead along a rocky riverbed with creek crossings